hsahovic/reinforcement-learning-pokemon-bot/README.md

 You need to have a showdown server running on localhost (`node pokemon-showdown` in the `Pokemon-Showdown` folder).

-You can then run the project with `python3 src/main.py`.
-This will launch two bots trying to fight each other.
+At this point, we are mainly building a proper OOP environnement before moving on to learning.
+To launch the current project, run `python3 src/main.py`.

-At this point in the project, the battle will quickly become stuck: we are working on it.
+If you just want to watch two bots fighting each other, run `python3 src/old_main.py`.

 ## Acknowledgements